coderdj/redax/docs/prerequisites.md

 **Enable authentication**

-MongoDB has a bit of a bad security reputation since it contains no security protection at all by default, this must be manually configured.
-Therefore a bunch of smart people created databases that were completely open to the outside world, and of course a bunch of these were compromised for ransom, and it was a whole thing.
-Don't me one of those guys.
+MongoDB has had a bit of a bad security reputation since it contains no security protection at all by default.
+This must be manually configured.
+Therefore a bunch of smart people working at sometimes surprisingly professional-sounding places and storing also surprisingly sensitive data (much more important than our temporary DAQ data) created databases that were completely open to the outside world.
+Of course a bunch of obviously smarter but morally deficient people then gained access to these machines, which is so easy you might do it by accident, and deleted all the data in demand of a ransom, which was also never paid.
+It was a whole thing.
+Don't be one of those guys and put at least a password on your database.

 See the official docs [here](https://docs.mongodb.com/manual/tutorial/enable-authentication/).